 Every month the U.S. Treasury releases data on the federal budget, including the current deficit.
-The following contains budget data for August 2019, which was the 11th month of fiscal year 2019.
+The following contains budget data for August 2020, which was the eleventh month of fiscal year (FY) 2020.

-The cumulative deficit through the first 11 months of FY19 was $169 billion larger than it was through the same period in FY18.
-That reflects a $272 billion increase in outlays, partially offset by a $103 billion increase in receipts.
+The cumulative deficit through the first 11 months of FY20 was $1,940 billion larger than it was through the first 11 months of FY19.
+The increase in the cumulative deficit reflects a $1,899 billion increase in outlays and a $41 billion decrease in revenues.